-It is not just the institutions; a large number of those who work and study within them share this view, with many preferring "decolonization lite" to radical reinvention (see also Dawson, 2020).
+It is not just the institutions; a large number of those who work and study within them share this view, with many preferring 'decolonisation lite' to radical reinvention (see also Dawson 2020).
 An interim solution may be the compromise offered by appeals for the pluriversity.
-Pluriversalism engages many ideas such as Tuhiwai Smith's cited above, and would involve ".... a radical re-founding of our ways of thinking and a transcendence of our disciplinary divisions" (Boidin et al., 2012, p.
-3).
+Pluriversalism engages many ideas such as Tuhiwai Smith's cited above, and would involve '.... a radical re-founding of our ways of thinking and a transcendence of our disciplinary divisions' (Boidin, Cohen & Grosfoguel, 2012:3).
 The pluriverse cannot simply extend a Eurocentric model

-"... presumed to be universal and now being reproduced almost everywhere thanks to commercial internationalism.
-By pluriversity, many understand a process of knowledge production that is open to epistemic diversity"
+'... presumed to be universal and now being reproduced almost everywhere thanks to commercial internationalism.
+By pluriversity, many understand a process of knowledge production that is open to epistemic diversity'